-5.4.2.3 Herbicide Use
+5.4.2.3.
+Herbicide Use

 Herbicide spraying is performed annually at Bishop Creek Project facilities, including sandboxes, forebays, pressure tunnels, penstocks, and plants.
 SCE staff spray preemergent vegetation, followed by post-emergent vegetation as necessary.
 When needed, SCE staff weed whack within flat areas prior to spraying.
-Herbicide spraying is conducted in accordance with Forest Service 4(e) Condition 25.
+Herbicide spraying is conducted in accordance with INF Service 4(e) Condition 25.

-5.4.2.4 Hazard Tree Removal
+5.4.2.4.
+Hazard Tree Removal

 Hazard tree inspection and removal are performed as needed along all Bishop Creek Project roads and at facilities, including plants, dams and small diversions, water conveyance systems, penstocks, and stream gages.
-SCE staff remove hazard brush and trees that are deemed a threat to road or vehicles traveling them, or near Project infrastructure.
-Removal will be as needed and will be performed both manually and with tools/equipment.
+SCE staff remove hazard brush and trees that are deemed a threat to roads or vehicles traveling them, or near Project infrastructure.
+Hazard trees are removed as needed and this work is performed both manually and with tools/equipment.

-5.4.2.5 Pest Management
+5.4.2.5.
+Pest Management

 Along with vegetation management as described above and as conditioned by the INF Service 4(e) Condition 25, SCE utilizes pest management techniques at Bishop Creek Project facilities.
-Maintenance activities, including pest management, are described in Table.
+Maintenance activities, including pest management, are described in Table 5.4-2.

-5.4.3 FACILITIES REPAIR
+5.4.3.
+FACILITIES REPAIR

 SCE routinely makes repairs to structures and facilities and conducts maintenance to retain the functional and structural integrity of the Bishop Creek Project facilities.
-Facilities include measuring stations and flumes, intakes and diversion structures, and flow meters.
-Within these facilities, maintenance and repairs may occur on gates, barricades, small structures (e.g., gauging stations and storage facilities), streambanks and diversions.
+Facilities include measuring stations and gages, intakes and diversion structures, and flow meters.
+Within these facilities, maintenance and repairs may occur on gates, barricades, small structures (e.g., gaging stations and storage facilities), streambanks and diversions.
 Major categories of facilities described in the LTA include:

-Measuring Stations and Flumes: SCE uses measuring stations and flumes to measure water in the waterways.
-Maintenance work related to measuring stations and flumes include mowing of vegetation to provide access along channel banks and the removal of stream deposit within an area of measuring stations to allow for unobstructed water flow, and the accurate reading of water flow in waterways.

-Intake and Diversion Structures: SCE uses intake and diversion structures to divert water from a stream, canal or intermittent man-made waterway into a canal or intermittent man-made waterway.
-Stream deposits are removed above and or below intake structures.

-Gate Inspection and Maintenance: are mandated by the Department of Safety of Dams.
+- Measuring Stations: SCE uses measuring stations with AVMs and data loggers to measure water in the waterways.
+Maintenance work related to these structures include mowing of vegetation to provide access along channel banks and the removal of stream deposit within an area of measuring stations to allow for unobstructed water flow, and the accurate reading of water flow in waterways. - Intake and Diversion Structures: SCE uses intake and diversion structures to divert water from a stream, canal or intermittent man-made waterway into a canal or intermittent man-made waterway.
+Stream deposits are removed above and or below intake structures. - Gate Inspection and Maintenance: Inspections are mandated by the Department of Safety of Dams.
 This may include the operation of intake drain gates, sand traps and chamber drain gates and will not result in the draining of any ponds.
 These routine operations do not result in the draining of any ponds, which minimize impacts to the stream.
 SCE is required to inspect penstocks, which does involve lowering the ponds to expose the entry point to the penstock.

-5.4.4 SEDIMENT MANAGEMENT
+5.4.4.
+SEDIMENT MANAGEMENT